salitomeyo/learning-documentation/notes/books.AboutFace.Chapter1.md

 * **Developers**: Often have no shortage of input into the product's final form an behavior.
 Good deveopers are focused on solving challenging technical problems, following good engineering practices and meeting deadlines.

-They often give incomplete, myopic, confusing and even contradictoery intructions that force decisions about the user experience with little time and knowledge about how user interact with the product
+They often give incomplete, myopic, confusing and even contradictory intructions that force decisions about the user experience with little time and knowledge about how user interact with the product

 `The people responsible for creating products rarely take into account the users goals needs and motivations`.
 And they tend to be highly reactive to market trends and technical constraints.
 As a result we are left with products that lack coherent user experience

 #### Results of poor product vision

 * Digital products that irritate rather than please
-* Reduce productitivy
+* Reduce productivity
 * Failure to meet user needs

 Most products are stuck in the first steps of design where design either plays no real role or becomes a surface level patch **lipstick on the pig**